dleimonis/guardian-dashboard-ai/SUBMISSION.md

 ## 🔮 Future Vision (with MCP)

 With full MCP implementation, this system could:
-- Connect to any AI model (GPT, Claude, Gemini)
+- Connect to various AI models for enhanced analysis
 - Integrate with emergency services APIs
 - Scale to monitor entire countries
 - Coordinate with government systems